 Our defense lawyers understand how the prosecution works.
 We take an aggressive stance when investigating the evidence, preparing for court and questioning witnesses.
 Sometimes a jury trial is a more risky option and a better outcome may be obtained by negotiating with the prosecutor.
 We will explain your rights, how the facts of your case may be used in court, and whether we think a plea bargain may be in your best interest.

 Fighting serious drug crimes charges requires the help of an experienced criminal defense attorney with a history of success fighting back against serious federal charges.
 If you have been charged with a gun-related crime, contact the Pennsylvania firearm possession attorneys at Shaffer & Engle Law Offices, LLC.
-We have offices in both Harrisburg and Millersburg.
+We have office in Harrisburg.